varigence/docs/bimlflex/reference-documentation/DeleteDetectionApplyPsa.md

 # Apply Delete Detection PSA

-Use default process to insert detected deletes into the Persistent table.
+Use the default process to insert detected deletes into the Persistent table.

 This can be overriden by the "DeleteDetectionApplyPsa" Extension Point.
 Use this together with the "DeleteDetectionEnabled" Setting

 Notes:
 * This setting is part of the `Delete Detection` settings category.
 * The default value for this setting is `Y`.